WHAT WE ARE DOING

 El Consumido, 2023

-Your donation will launch Estoyart, a creative and healing way to bring migrant stories to a wider audience of the American public.
+Your donation will help launch Estoyart, a creative and healing way to bring migrant stories to a wider audience of the American public.
 The power of art can change lives - the lives of the immigrant and the lives of the audience they will reach through Estoyart.

 While art has long been used in therapeutic and clinical settings for at risk individuals, Estoyart aims to go further—producing powerful work that affirms dignity and amplifies immigrant voices.
 By bringing together a noted Latino artist with museum and gallery credentials and a group of immigrants, we merge individual artistic practices with the tradition of art as social commentary.